altocodenl/tagaway/readme.md

 ### Todo beta

-- Fix: When uploading repeated with lastModified that sets date, check that year tag is added to tags:USER
+- Fix: When uploading repeated/alreadyModified with lastModified that sets date, ensure that year tag is added to tags:USER.
-- Test: Change year tags to variables based on tk rather than constants.

 - Pivs
    - Make untagged not clicklable if current query has no untagged pivs